Generic Name: fenoprofen calcium

 Observational studies conducted in the Danish National Registry have demonstrated that patients treated with NSAIDs in the post-MI period were at increased risk of reinfarction, CV-related death, and all-cause mortality beginning in the first week of treatment.
 In this same cohort, the incidence of death in the first year post-MI was 20 per 100 person years in NSAID-treated patients compared to 12 per 100 person years in non-NSAID exposed patients.
 Although the absolute rate of death declined somewhat after the first year post-MI, the increased relative risk of death in NSAID users persisted over at least the next four years of follow-up.

-Avoid the use of FENOPROFEN CALCIUM, USP in patients with a recent MI unless the benefits are expected to outweigh the risk of recurrent CV thrombotic events.
-If FENOPROFEN CALCIUM, USP is used in patients with a recent MI, monitor patients for signs of cardiac ischemia.
+Avoid the use of FENOPROFEN CALCIUM in patients with a recent MI unless the benefits are expected to outweigh the risk of recurrent CV thrombotic events.
+If FENOPROFEN CALCIUM is used in patients with a recent MI, monitor patients for signs of cardiac ischemia.

 Gastrointestinal Bleeding, Ulceration, and Perforation